jtabbert/vault-pki-cert-manager-part-2/README.md

 *  issuer: CN=example.com
 ```

-We can see now we are now using the Vault issued certificate
+We can see now we are now using the Vault issued certificate.
+We can also view this via a web browser.

 ## Next steps